 Mexican hammocks are generally all the same length with our hammocks ranging from 3.80m - 4.10m, but expand wider by size as the traditional way to lie is across the hammock.

 When comparing net hammocks one important consideration is the spacing between the weave.
 Mexican hammocks have a very close weave meaning there is not a lot of gap between each cord and your weight is better distributed and supported versus other net hammocks with large weave spacing.
 If the space of the weave is too wide on a hammock this is what can lead to an uncomfortable experience as the rope cords dig into your body.
 That is never an issue with our Mexican hammocks due to the close weave and soft cotton material.
 You can easily rest for hours on end or sleep the whole night without experiencing discomfort or pressure points.

 Material options currently available in Mexican hammocks include; cotton (thin cord or thick cord), nylon and polyester.

-Our fabric range of hammocks come from Colombian, Brazil and India.
+Our fabric range of hammocks includes Colombian hammocks, Brazilian hammocks and travel & camping hammocks.
 Some of the main benefits of fabric hammocks is a slightly more robust nature and the variety of fabrics available.
 Fabric hammocks are great options for those with children as they are less likely to get small hands and feet snagged in or disturb the weave of net type hammocks.

 The sizing of our fabric hammocks are more varied by size and increase in total length and width as the size goes up.
-As such some of our fabric hammocks require less space to hang so can be a good option when space is an issue.
+As such some of our fabric hammocks require less space to hang so can be a good option when space is at a premium.